Three Key Elements to Align Your Business Strategy

 Most of us recognize that working within a communicative environment is imperative to managing a successful business.
 But in today’s day and age, communication expands way beyond teambuilding exercises, Slack channels, and meetings.
 When you throw digital requirements and implementations into the mix, companies are struggling with connecting their people to these technologies.
 Why?
 We believe this is due in part to systems being mismanaged or improperly integrated, leading to a lack of cooperation within those settings.

 Without the proper connection, communication, and cooperation, how in the world would new processes and technologies effectively move forward?
 In order to get the most out of your tech investment, not only are easy-to-navigate systems required, you need the right people working with you and the best possible platform to work on.
-Integration is key here and SDL’s Content Management System allow for seamless integrations among diverse technologies so you have the freedom to build and create custom applications that address your specific business needs.
+Integration is key here and RWS’s Content Management System allows for seamless integrations among diverse technologies so you have the freedom to build and create custom applications that address your specific business needs.
 It allows you to connect your people, technologies, and business and become a transformative organization.

 More and more often we see teams take on new, hybrid roles; roles that have them performing full-time regular tasks along with extra, digitalized ones.

-We’ve seen companies crumble under the pressure of technological evolution, not because of poor industry practices or insufficient digital upkeep, but the struggle to combine the two.
+We’ve seen companies crumble under the pressure of technological evolution, not because of poor industry practices or insufficient digital upkeep, but the struggle to combine the two with internal processes.

-- The issue: Like we mentioned earlier, in order to keep up with industry standards, we must create a connection between our people and technologies.
-However, this where the distribution of weight amongst the three pillars comes in.
+- The issue: As we mentioned earlier, in order to keep up with industry standards, we must create a connection between our people and technologies.
+However, this is where the distribution of weight amongst the three pillars comes in.
 Teams working under constant, unresolved pressure can lead to disaster.

 - The solution: Hire a third party to implement or build applications that would lessen the workload, streamline operations, and increase productivity levels.
 Best practices mean equilibrium, not more pressure, and long-term solutions will mitigate current or potential risks.

-To paraphrase SDL, “Who would want to hire someone who wasn’t willing to immerse themselves within a company’s practices or integrate into the team?”
+To paraphrase our digital partner RWS, “Who would want to hire someone who wasn’t willing to immerse themselves within a company’s practices or integrate into the team?”

 We feel the same way about CMS systems.
 Why invest in a product that makes your life harder rather than easier?

-There’s a reason we’ve been long-time partners with SDL and why SDL Tridion Sites was acknowledged as the best-in-class pick for most scalable enterprise web content management platform.
+There’s a reason we’ve been long-time partners with RWS and why RWS Tridion Sites was acknowledged as the best-in-class pick for most scalable enterprise web content management platform.